zappar-xr/zappar-babylonjs/README.md

 You can access the anchors of a tracker using its `anchors` parameter - it's a JavaScript `Map` keyed with the IDs of the anchors.
 Trackers will reuse existing non-visible anchors for new faces that appear and thus there are never more than `maxFaces` anchors handled by a given tracker.
 Each tracker also exposes a JavaScript `Set` of anchors visible in the current camera frame as its `visible` parameter.

-To attach 3D content (e.g. BabylonJS objects or models) to a `FaceTracker` or a `FaceAnchor`, the library provides `FaceAnchorTransformNode`.
-It's a BabylonJS TransformNode that will follow the supplied anchor (or, in the case of a supplied `FaceTracker`, the anchor most recently visible in that tracker) in the 3D view:
+To attach 3D content (e.g. Babylon.js objects or models) to a `FaceTracker` or a `FaceAnchor`, the library provides `FaceAnchorTransformNode`.
+It's a Babylon.js TransformNode that will follow the supplied anchor (or, in the case of a supplied `FaceTracker`, the anchor most recently visible in that tracker) in the 3D view:

 ```ts
 const faceAnchorTransformNode = new ZapparBabylon.FaceAnchorTransformNode('tracker', camera, faceTracker, scene);